By TIM FAULKNER/ecoRI News staff

 “The intention is to hit home themes that are common to all of us and to tell the Energy Facilities Siting Board and the Public Utilities Commission and the governor that the Invenergy project is not a good idea with all the people of the state of Rhode Island,” Roselli said.

 To date, Raimondo hasn't taken a firm stance on the proposed power plant.
-She has said she will support the Energy Facilities Siting Board's decision.
+She has said she will support the Energy Facility Siting Board's decision.

 Roselli has been a relentless one-person show, making 41 presentations outlining the perils of the $1 billion project.
 Town and city council members and the public, he said, have identified with several themes in their opposition to the power plant.
 The first is the desire to protect open space.
 The power plant would impact about 200 acres of wetlands and woodland habitat and would disrupt one of the largest tracts of forest in the state — a massive wildlife and forest corridor that runs from southern Rhode Island to New Hampshire.